Website icon Xpert.Digital

 E-Commerce in China – PDF Download

-The emergence of China's e-commerce market ushered in a new era of China's economy.
+The rise of China's e-commerce market ushered in a new era for the Chinese economy.
 In 2019, the value added of the digital economy accounted for more than a third of the country's GDP.
-Additionally, China's e-commerce sales exceeded the total of Europe and the United States combined.
-Today, China has the largest digital shopper population in the world, with more than 710 million people.
+Furthermore, China's e-commerce revenue surpassed the combined total of Europe and the United States.
+Today, China boasts the world's largest digital consumer population, exceeding 710 million people.

-As a result of the rapidly evolving digitalization of all aspects of modern life, more and more businesses in China have gone online.
-Thanks to its massive manufacturing industry and government support, China is at the forefront of adopting B2B (business-to-business) e-commerce, followed by Japan and South Korea.
-In 2019, B2B e-commerce contributed two-thirds of the total value of e-commerce transactions in China.
-For almost a decade, China's B2B market was dominated by e-commerce conglomerate Alibaba.
-Founded in 1999, the $5 billion company is currently the largest public company in China.
+As a result of the rapidly developing digitalization of all aspects of modern life, more and more companies in China have gone online.
+Thanks to its massive manufacturing industry and government support, China is at the forefront of the adoption of e-commerce for business-to-business (B2B) transactions, followed by Japan and South Korea.
+In 2019, B2B e-commerce accounted for two-thirds of the total value of e-commerce transactions in China.
+For almost a decade, China's B2B market was dominated by the e-commerce conglomerate Alibaba.
+Founded in 1999, the company, with a revenue of five billion US dollars, is currently the largest publicly traded company in China.

-China's online retail sales have increased rapidly over the past decade, registering a year-on-year growth of 27.3 percent, higher than the global average growth rate.
-In 2019, the country's share of online retail sales reached a new high with more than 20 percent of all retail conducted online.
+China's online retail sales have risen rapidly over the past decade, recording year-on-year growth of 27.3 percent, exceeding the global average growth rate.
+In 2019, the country's share of online retail sales reached a new high, with more than 20 percent of total retail sales conducted online.

-Thanks to rapid internet adoption across China, the penetration rate of online shopping reached nearly 80 percent.
-This, along with the increasing use and penetration of mobile devices, also means that shopping on smartphones or tablets has become a new norm for Chinese internet users.
+Thanks to the rapid rollout of the internet across China, the penetration rate of online shopping reached almost 80 percent.
+Coupled with the increasing use and proliferation of mobile devices, this also means that shopping on smartphones or tablets has become the new norm for Chinese internet users.

-Aside from technological upgrades, the rise in purchasing power of small towns and rural residents has also reshaped the online retail landscape in China.
+Beyond technological upgrades, the rise in purchasing power among small-town and rural residents has also reshaped the online retail landscape in China.
 Pinduoduo, an online group discounter founded in 2015, overtook JD.com to become the second-largest online retail platform in China.

 Important note: The PDF is password protected.